History of Sex in Cinema:

 The students found that they had unknowingly ventured onto the set of a snuff film - the film's main plot point.
-There was mostly excessive violence in the film (including mutilated bodies and butcherings with a circular saw, an axing, neck bitings, piranha feedings, beatings, shootings, and more).
+There was mostly excessive violence in the film including mutilated bodies and butcherings:

-There were only a few instances of nudity from the cast, mostly from Gabrielle Richens as buxom British exchange student Sylvia.
-She pulled up her shirt at the ocean and revealed her implant-enhanced breasts.
+There were only a few instances of nudity from the cast, mostly from Gabrielle Richens as Sylvia.
+At the oceanside, she pulled up her shirt and flashed everyone, to reveal her implant-enhanced breasts.
 She also had her top removed while lying down, but was able to escape when her male partner was bloodied by being sawed in half.

 The film told the backstory of how 10-year old Michael Myers (Daeg Faerch) grew up in a white trash family in Haddonfield, Illinois, and went on a family killing spree of three brutal murders - the result of his life of continual torment and teasing.